fscpscollaborative/fscps/Scenarios/SetupRepo.md

 - A GitHub account.

-1. Navigate to https://github.com/fscpscollaborative/fscps.fsctpl or https://github.com/fscpscollaborative/fscps.retailtpl or https://github.com/fscpscollaborative/fscps.commercetpl or https://github.com/fscpscollaborative/fscps.ecommercetpl and then choose **Use this template**.
+1. Navigate to https://github.com/fscpscollaborative/fscps.fsctpl or https://github.com/fscpscollaborative/fscps.commercetpl or https://github.com/fscpscollaborative/fscps.ecommercetpl and then choose **Use this template**.
 ![Use this template](/Scenarios/images/1a.png)
 1. Enter **appName** as repository name and select **Create Repository from template**.
 ![Add repo](/Scenarios/images/1b.png)